directvt/vtm/doc/architecture.md

 - Render output channel
 - Shutdown event channel

-The vtm client side (desktop client) can operate in two modes, either in Text/VT mode (common terminal environment with plain text I/O), or in DirectVT/dtvt mode (vtm environment with binary I/O).
+The console-client communication can operate in one of two modes, either in Text/VT mode (for common terminal environment with plain text I/O), or in DirectVT/dtvt mode (for DirectVT-aware consoles, like as `DirectVT Gateway`).

 The vtm server side (desktop server) receives inbound connections only in DirectVT mode.

-The DirectVT client-server channel can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.
+The DirectVT traffic can be wrapped in any transport layer protocol suitable for stdin/stdout transfer, such as SSH.

 ### DirectVT mode